Out of Control: Reducing Probabilistic Models by Control-State Elimination: Technical Background on PCFPs

 We first define (guarded) commands.
-Let $\Var = \{x_1,\ldots,x_n\}$ be a set of integer variables.
+Let $\Var = \{x_1,\ldots,x_n\}$ be a set of integer-valued variables.
 An \emph{update} is a set of assignments

 that are executed \emph{simultaneously}.
 We assume that the expressions $f_i$ always yield integers.
 An update $\update$ transforms a \emph{variable valuation} $\val \in \Z^\Var$ into a valuation $\val' = u(\val)$.
-For technical reasons, we also allow chaining of updates, that is, if $\update_1$ and $\update_2$ are updates, then $\update_1\seq\update_2$ is the update that corresponds to executing the updates in sequence: first $\update_1$ and then $\update_2$.
+For technical reasons, we also allow \emph{chaining} of updates, that is, if $\update_1$ and $\update_2$ are updates, then $\update_1\seq\update_2$ is the update that corresponds to executing the updates in sequence: first $\update_1$ and then $\update_2$.
 A \emph{command} is an expression

-where $\guard$ is a \emph{guard}, that is, a Boolean expression over program variables, $u_i$ are updates, and $p_i$ are non-negative reals that sum up to one and thus describe a probability distribution.
-We further define \emph{location-guided} commands; those additionally depend on \emph{control-flow locations} $l$ and $l_1,\ldots,l_k$:
+where $\guard$ is a \emph{guard}, i.e., a Boolean expression over program variables, $u_i$ are updates, and $p_i$ are non-negative real numbers such that $\sum_{i=1}^k p_i = 1$, i.e., they describe a probability distribution over the updates.
+We further define \emph{location-guided} commands which additionally depend on \emph{control-flow locations} $l$ and $l_1,\ldots,l_k$:

 The intuitive meaning of a location-guided command is as follows: It is enabled if the system is at location $l$ \emph{and} the current variable valuation satisfies $\guard$.
-Based on the probabilities $p_1,\ldots,p_k$, the system then randomly executes the update $\update_i$ and transitions to the next location $l_i$.
-We use the notation $l \xrightarrow{\guard \rightarrow p_i : \update_i} l_i$ for such a possible \emph{transition} between locations.
+Based on the probabilities $p_1,\ldots,p_k$, the system then randomly executes one of the updates $\update_i$ and transitions to the next location $l_i$.
+We use the notation $\pcfptrans{l}{\guard}{p_i}{\update_i}{l_i}$ to refer to such a possible \emph{transition} between locations.
 We call location-guided commands simply \emph{commands} in the rest of the paper.

-\emph{Probabilistic Control Flow Programs} (PCFPs) combine several commands into a (probabilistic) program and constitute the formal basis of our approach:
+\emph{Probabilistic Control Flow Programs} (PCFPs) combine several commands into a probabilistic program and constitute the formal basis of our approach: